 Foster a culture of mutual feedback and knowledge exchange

 Give honest feedback to your employees and ask them to do the same both between themselves and directly to you.
 Simply by being open to negative opinions, you can now foster a culture in which everybody is constantly learning at no cost.
 Encourage people to share their knowledge and reward them for that.
 This culture of mutual feedback and knowledge exchange facilitates the project flow while also helping employees evolve and better their performance during projects.

 Care about your working environment

 The things I’ve listed above come from my personal experience as a remote co-founder.
-I hope you’ll find them as useful as I would have found them, if I had came across such an article 8 years ago.
-If you have any thoughts on working with remote teams, feel invited to share them in the comments below.
+I hope you’ll find them as useful as I would have found them, if I had came across such an article 12 years ago.